benbaptist/minecraft-wrapper/README.md

  of Wrapper.py.
 Wrapper.py is a Python-executable archive folder containing the sourcecode.</br>

-To start Wrapper, open a console where the `Wrapper.py` or `/wrapper` sourcecode are located and type `python Wrapper.py|/wrapper [--passphrase 'passphrase']` in a console to start (passphrase must be 8 or more characters in length).
+To start Wrapper, open a console where the `Wrapper.py` or `/wrapper` sourcecode are located and type the following into the console to start:

+ `python Wrapper.py|/wrapper [--passphrase 'passphrase']`

+The passphrase must be 8 or more characters in length!

 #### [Starting Wrapper.py for the first time...](/documentation/first_start.md)